Linda Martín Alcoff

-Linda Martín Alcoff is a Panamanian American philosopher and professor of philosophy at Hunter College, City University of New York.
+Linda Martín Alcoff (born July 25, 1955) is a Panamanian American philosopher and professor of philosophy at Hunter College, City University of New York.
 Alcoff specializes in social epistemology, feminist philosophy, philosophy of race, decolonial theory and continental philosophy, especially the work of Michel Foucault.
 She has authored or edited more than a dozen books, including Visible Identities: Race, Gender, and the Self (2006), The Future of Whiteness (2015), and Rape and Resistance (2018).
 Her public philosophy writing has been published in The Guardian and The New York Times.

 Alcoff has called for greater inclusion of historically underrepresented groups in philosophy.
 She notes that philosophers from these groups have created new fields of inquiry, including feminist philosophy, critical race theory, Latino philosophy, and LGBTQ philosophy.
 From 2012 to 2013, she served as president of the American Philosophical Association, Eastern Division.
 In February 2018 she was appointed president of the board of directors of Hypatia, Inc., the non-profit corporation that owns the feminist philosophy journal Hypatia.